markentier/markentier.tech/site/content/posts/2020/10/wrote-javascript-to-avoid-javascript/index.md

 The first page is actually for myself when I need to check screen and window sizes while tweaking my theme.
 It needs to dynamically (re)calculate those values when resizing and scaling, so there is not really a way around <span class=js>JS</span> here.
 And as said, I don't mind it at all.

-The second page could live without client side scripting if I'm honest, but back then I was lazy to automatically generate the data before or during deployment.
+The second page could live without client side scripting if I'm honest, but back then I was a bit too lazy to automate the data generation in a fully static fashion before or during deployment.
 Nowadays it serves as a reminder that you can get the computed style programmatically.
 Sometimes this can be very useful.

 By the way, this site is powered by 153 MB of `node_modules` during build, pre & post processing, and deployment times.
 I'm not immensily happy about it, but currently that's okay.
 Though I will probably work on replacing that with something else in the future.

 <!-- hacky way to sneak in attributes: v--------v -->
 ### 🙅🏻‍♀️🕵🏻‍♀️, 🙅🏻‍♀️🍪 {#no-tracking-no-cookies" title="No tracking, no cookies}

-Another side fact: since I do not track my visitors, not even any 3rd party scripts are lingering around anywhere.
+Another side fact: since I do not track my visitors, not even any third party scripts are lingering around anywhere.
 This also means you have to not only bring coffee or tea for your afternoon reading, but also your very own cookies, too.
 Because I don't <del>eat</del><ins>need</ins> them.

 -----